PA-CAT Scoring and Reporting

 Important Information for Participating Programs

 PA-CAT scores will be reported on a scaled basis to minimize measurement errors and to maximize reporting accuracy of results across different versions of the exam.
 A scaled score can also help better differentiate between academically weaker and stronger examinees based on item difficulty and other factors.
 Scaled scores also help all stakeholders more accurately compare results over time.
-For additional information about the PA-CAT consult the PA-CAT Program Information Guide.

 Exam Master Corporation